fetchai/docs-archived/docs/ledger_v2/building.md

 - `./build/wasmcli` - This is the command line client that is useful for interacting with the network
 - `./build/wasmd` - This is the block chain node daemon and can be configured to join the network

-For non developer users we recommend that the user installs the binaries into the system.
+For non developer users we recommend that the user installs the binaries into their system.
 This can be done with the following command:

     $ sudo make install